psychoinformatics-de/fairly-big-processing-workflow/README.md

 - restore file availability information
 - attempt a rerun

+If these steps succeed, you can scale up and submit all jobs to your system.

 ### Job submission

 The workflow can be used with or without job scheduling software.
-For a single-participant job, the script ``code/participant_job.sh`` needs to be called with a source dataset, a participant identifier, and an output location ``bootstrap.sh`` contains a setup for HTCondor and SLURM.
+For a single-participant job, the script ``code/participant_job.sh`` needs to be called with a source dataset, a participant identifier, and an output location.
+``bootstrap.sh`` contains a setup for HTCondor and SLURM.

 When using job scheduling systems other than HTCondor or SLURM, you will need to